vacuumlabs/cardano-hw-cli/docs/multisig-transactions.md

 ```

 #### Stake script
-The staking native script will be a simple `sig` (pubkey hash) native script:
+The stake native script will be a simple `sig` (pubkey hash) native script:
 ```sh
 cat >stake.script <<EOF
 {